-Alzheimer’s disease is the most common form of dementia and accounts for approximately 60% of all dementia cases.
-It is estimated that 28,000 New Zealanders are living with Alzheimer's disease and that number will reach 70,000 by 2031.
+Alzheimer’s disease is the most common form of dementia.
+The frequency of Alzheimer's disease is increasing as the New Zealand population ages.
+It has been estimated that the number of New Zealanders living with Alzheimer's disease will reach 70,000 by 2031 (from 28,000 in 2006).

 There is no cure for Alzheimer's disease, nor any proven ways to prevent its onset.
-Treatment focuses on support and managing symptoms.
+Treatment focuses on support and managing symptoms to maximize a person's ability to function and maintain independence for as long as possible.
 The condition is ultimately fatal.

 In Alzheimer’s disease, brain cells start to deteriorate.
 The body attempts to stop this process by producing a protein called amyloid.
 However, amyloid deposits build up in the brain, leading to further deterioration.
 These deposits of amyloid are referred to as "plaques" and cause the brain cells to shrivel up and form "tangles", which in turn lead to changes in the brain structure and cause the brain cells to die.
-The formation of plaques and tangles also prevents the production of some important brain chemicals, called neurotransmitters.
+The formation of plaques and tangles also prevents the production of some important brain chemicals, called neurotransmitters (eg: acetylcholine, which is important in memory function).
 Over time the loss of brain cells causes the brain to shrink.

-There is no known cause for Alzheimer's disease but some researchers now believe that a combination of environmental and genetic risk factors triggers an abnormal biological process in the brain that, over decades, results in Alzheimer-type dementia.
+Researchers now believe that a combination of these lifestyle, environmental and genetic risk factors trigger an abnormal biological process in the brain that, over decades, results in Alzheimer-type dementia.
 Identified risk factors for developing the condition include:

 - Increasing age